jpang7/CMCM-18-submission/README.md

 # CMCM-18-submission
-Fall 2018 submission to Cornell's Contest in Mathematical Modeling.
-Retroactive posting
+2018 submission (11/12/18) for Cornell's Contest in Mathematical Modeling.
+Retroactive upload to Github.

+Abridged contest prompt: Optimize ambulance deployment locations in Ithaca, NY for fast response and arrival at location of emergency.